 Wlodzimierz Gogloza, , Grantee Link >

-Members of contemporary social movements often look for inspiration in the past, seeking examples of successful campaigns and interventions, which can inform their own approach to proper strategy and tactics. . . .
-The grant . . . will enable me to publish a paper explaining that most of the supposed affinities between “the abolition then and now” . . . are false and based on a superficial understanding of the original abolitionist movement and the social and political reality from which it emerged.
-At the same time, however, I will attempt to prove that the modern animal rights movement can indeed learn a lot from the Garrisonian Abolitionists and their intra-movement debates.
+Members of contemporary social movements often look for inspiration in the past, seeking examples of successful campaigns and interventions, which can inform their own approach to proper strategy and tactics.
+I argue that most of the supposed affinities between “abolition then and now” are false and based on a superficial understanding of the original abolitionist movement and the social and political reality from which it emerged.
+At the same time, however, I attempt to prove that the modern animal rights movement can indeed learn a lot from the Garrisonian Abolitionists and their intra-movement debates.

-Recently, he has been working as a Head of Policy at Anima International and has published a number of articles on various issues related to farmed animal welfare.
+Wlodzimierz presented his paper in a talk entitled, “Abolitionist Outrage: What the Vegan Movement Can Learn from Anti-Slavery Abolitionism in the 19th Century,” at the annual International Animal Rights Conference, which was held online on September 5-6, 2020.
+Wlodzimierz worked as a Head of Policy at Anima International and Open Cages Poland, and published a number of articles on various issues related to farmed animal welfare.
 One of these articles, about factory farming and the pandemic has been published in many countries, and has become a basis for a Japanese video-blog on COVID-19.
-His next project is on the impact the EU Common Agricultural Policy has on the animal welfare in the low- and middle-income countries, and will be working with Professor Radoslaw Pastuszko from the Maria Curie-Sklodowska University in Lublin, Poland.
-The funding of the project has been provided by the Tiny Beam Fund.
+In January 2021, working with Radoslaw Pastuszko from the Maria Curie-Sklodowska University in Lublin, Poland, Wlodzimierz examined the impact of the EU Common Agricultural Policy on animal welfare in the low- and middle-income countries.
+The funding for the project was provided by the Tiny Beam Fund.